China To Push International Collaboration Via Chang’e-6 Mission

 Credit: CNES

 China has recently increased their relations with South Africa after signing a memorandum of understanding to participate in a joint ‘International Lunar Research Station (ILRS) program’.
-Similarly, collaborating with Europe, Pakistan, and now South Africa on Lunar research will aid CNSA in their mission to collect samples from the Aitken Basin.
-China has also participated in many international projects, including the exchange of Earth Observation data with ESA and launching France’s CNES and CNSA’s Oceanography Satellite: CFOSAT.
+Similarly, collaborating with Europe, Pakistan, and now South Africa on Lunar research will aid CNSA in its mission to collect samples from the Aitken Basin.
+China has also participated in many international projects, including the exchange of Earth Observation data with ESA and the launching of France’s CNES and CNSA’s Oceanography Satellite CFOSAT.

 Related Articles